Programmed and founded by: Derek McDonald.

 According to comments from past viewers, Diskery has solved many bar disputes, won people prizes in trivia contests, helped in the selection of music, assisted students in paper/homework research, inspired new artists, gave a template to web developers and programmers, a fantastic time killer/waster, is like a CD-ROM encyclopedia on the web, etc.

-Back in the beginning, Derek wanted to start publishing music to further promote indie bands, many of whom he had met via RRCA and became good friends with (and still is).
+From the beginning, Derek wanted to start publishing music to further promote indie bands, many of whom he had met via RRCA and became good friends with (and still is).
 So, with the advice of a lawyer, he decided to use his business experience and education to incorporate and amalgamate the enterprises.
-So, Diskery became a wholly owned part of that new organization called 'Emperor Multimedia Corporation'.
+So, Diskery became a wholly owned part of that new organization called 'Emperor Multimedia Corporation' in 1999.
 The mandate of Diskery, and that of the RRCA, remained the same and operated as two separate but equal entities under the umbrella of the master corporation until 12 December 2012.

-Several releases were created (see our section on "Special Projects") and Diskery quickly grew to become the crown jewel of the newly founded Emperor Multimedia when the sales outstripped expectations.
+During the 'corporate times', several in-house music releases were also created (see our section on "Special Projects") and Diskery quickly grew to become the crown jewel of the newly founded Emperor Multimedia.
 Diskery now expended to sell music produced by Emperor Multimedia and affiliates and obtained worldwide distribution rights and access to retail shops, as well as on-line catalogs.
 At it's height Derek was (through the enterprise) hosting radio programs, performing with bands and featured in music videos, writing articles and reviews for magazines, even computer software... you name it - it was a fun time in the rock and roll lifestyle!

-But, as things happen, time passed and by 2008 sales declined as the economy for per-recorded music faltered.
+Yes, as things happen, time passed and by 2008 sales declined as the economy for pre-recorded music faltered.
 Quite simply time marched on.
 Although Emperor Multimedia struggled to keep the sales afloat, the choice was eventually made to fold up music sales in 2012, leaving the RRCA division orphaned.

 Derek bought out the assets of Emperor Multimedia from its other stakeholders, including all interests to the projects, licenses and yes - Diskery.
 The site was frozen to modernize the technology and move the RRCA over to re-open it as you see it now, under the umbrella of the 'Diskery Project Consortium'.
 Make no mistake it is a project - a long lasting and never ending project that merges music, software, text, pictures and the Internet into one huge interactive website much in the style of the Emperor Multimedia philosophy of Multimedia for the Masses!"
 No longer do we sell music, but, today, operate as a music museum and archive, taking over the mandate of the RRCA.
 The RRCA is now Diskery and this website is what remains of that once vast dream of 'empire'.